-- A systematic review/meta-analysis of 16 studies (n = 1,054) found treatment of erectile dysfunction with shock wave therapy versus placebo (sham treatment or no treatment) improved scores of International Index of Erectile Function (P < .00001) and Erectile Hardness Scale (P = .002) (Yao, 2022). - A systematic review of nine studies (three randomized) revealed post-prostatectomy erectile dysfunction was sometimes more effectively treated by a combination of shock wave therapy and medication versus medication only.
-Authors agree that the literature is limited for shock wave therapy, and that studies are limited by small sample sizes, high risk of bias, and high heterogeneity (Sighinolfi, 2022). - A systematic review/meta-analysis of seven studies showed shock wave therapy for erectile dysfunction, versus vibration without energy transmission showed higher scores using International Index of Erectile Function and Erectile Hardness Scale, both P <.001 (Liu, 2022). - A systematic review/meta-analysis of five randomized controlled trials (n = 354) found shock wave therapy for erectile dysfunction, compared with sham treatment, improved International Index of Erectile Function (P = .0073) and Erectile Hardness Scale (P < .001) scores (Kalka, 2021).
+- A systematic review/meta-analysis of 16 randomized controlled trials (n = 1,054) found treatment of erectile dysfunction with shock wave therapy versus placebo (sham treatment or no treatment) improved scores of International Index of Erectile Function (P < .00001) and Erectile Hardness Scale (P = .002).
+The impact of age and comorbidities (e.g., hypertension, diabetes, hyperlipidemia, and coronary artery disease) on treatment outcomes and the impact of treatment on other outcome measures such as quality of life require further study (Yao, 2022). - A systematic review of nine studies (three randomized) revealed post-prostatectomy erectile dysfunction was sometimes more effectively treated by a combination of shock wave therapy and medication versus medication only.
+Authors agree that the literature is limited for shock wave therapy, and that studies are limited by small sample sizes, high risk of bias, and high heterogeneity (Sighinolfi, 2022). - A systematic review/meta-analysis of seven studies showed shock wave therapy for erectile dysfunction, compared with vibration without energy transmission, was associated with higher scores using International Index of Erectile Function and Erectile Hardness Scale, both P <.001 (Liu, 2022). - In patients with Peyronie's disease, a Cochrane review found very low to low certainty of evidence supporting any short-term effect of extracorporeal shock wave treatment on patients' self-reported ability to have intercourse, quality of life, or treatment-related adverse effects, or in the degree of penile curvature.
+No long-term data were available for any outcome (Rosenberg, 2023).